darrenldl/ProVerif-ATP/doc/narrator/arch/knowledge.md

 By interpreting these source IDs as "parents", we can draw a directed acyclic graph very easily

 At this stage, we have a graphical representation of relationship between the formulas, but since we are interpreting this as an attack, we want to know what role each formula plays in forming the attack.
+Narrator facilitiates this by classifying them automatically on a best-effort basis, this can be seen graphically by the colour coding of the nodes.